palantir/foundry-platform-python/README.md

 The token obtained by this grant can be used to access resources on behalf of the created service user.
 To use this authentication method, you will first need to register a third-party application in Foundry by following [the guide on third-party application registration](https://www.palantir.com/docs/foundry/platform-security-third-party/register-3pa).

-To use the confidential client functionality, you first need to contstruct a `ConfidentialClientAuth` object.
+To use the confidential client functionality, you first need to construct a `ConfidentialClientAuth` object.
 As these service user tokens have a short lifespan (one hour), we automatically retry all operations one time if a `401` (Unauthorized) error is thrown after refreshing the token.